Thinking of quitting your job to be your own boss? I’ve been where you’re at and know that it’s possible to succeed!

 Don’t cheat yourself out of the last few days at your job.

 Instead, use it as a testing period, to help guide you as you experiment with living on less income, enforcing a freelance schedule and taking time for self-care.

 If you can use your last few days, or months, as a testing ground, then when the last at your job hits, you’ll be able to take the leap smooth and seamlessly — and set yourself up to succeed!

 Did you recently quit your job?
-Have you taken to the leap to being your own boss?
-Share another step you took to help you succeed!
+Have you taken to the leap to be your own boss?

 Get instant access to the top 10 best business and accounting tools proven to work!